22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Virgos are excellent communicators, and sending a sweet text just won’t cut it sometimes.
 This device allows you to send heartfelt love notes through an app, while the Lovebox notifies the other person.

 This multifunctional shaker is a unique and useful tool for any bar setup.
-Boost their bar skills with recipes for a Manhattan, Mojito, Margarita, Long Island Iced Tea, Cosmopolitan and Martini right on the glass.
+Boost their bar skills with recipes for a Manhattan, mojito, margarita, Long Island Iced Tea, cosmopolitan and martini right on the glass.

 Gaiam Essentials Thick Yoga Mat ($16.98; amazon.com)